Vehicle History Reports

 What Is a Vehicle History Report?

-A vehicle history report (VHR), also referred to as a VIN check, used car report, or car history report, is a detailed document that provides information about the history of a particular vehicle.
-In order to obtain a VHR to get a car history, you’ll need to know your vehicle identification number (VIN).
+A vehicle history report (VHR), also referred to as a VIN check, used car report, or car history report, is a detailed document that provides vehicle information about the history of a particular car, boat, truck or RV.
+In order to obtain a VHR to verify a car 's history, you’ll need to know your vehicle identification number (VIN).

 What Will a Vehicle History Report Tell Me?

-A car report or a VIN checker can reveal information about past ownership, any liens held on the vehicle, vehicle maintenance, and any major damages.
-They also detail things such as title history blemishes, faulty odometer settings, flood damage, accident history, whether a vehicle was determined to be a lemon, and any other strikes against a vehicle that might make you think twice about signing on the dotted line.
+A car report or a VIN checker can reveal any other strikes against a vehicle that might make you think twice about signing on the dotted line, such as:

 How Do I Find My Vehicle Identification Number (VIN)?

-In order to get your car history, a provider will need to verify the VIN; this is also referred to as a VIN lookup or VIN number lookup.
+In order to get your car info by checking VIN numbers, you will need to verify the VIN; this is also referred to as a VIN lookup or VIN number lookup.
 If you don’t know your VIN, the diagram below shows you where to locate it.

 Do I Need a VHR if I’m Buying a Car?

 Vehicle history reports can make purchasing a car less of a gamble.
-Why roll the dice when you can actually know exactly what you are buying with a VIN search?
+Why roll the dice when you can actually know exactly what you are buying by doing research on a VIN number?
 Obtaining a report is as simple as verifying the VIN number and hopping on a computer.

 Do I Need a VHR if I’m Selling a Car?